grafana/mimir/docs/sources/mimir/configure/configure-ingester-circuit-breakers.md

 Depending on configurable frequencies of successes and failures, the circuit breaker transits from one state to another.

-Grafana Mimir Ingester circuit breakers are an experimental feature.
+Grafana Mimir ingester circuit breakers are an experimental feature.
 They independently protect Mimir's write and read paths from slow push and read requests.
 More precisely, Grafana Mimir Ingester distinguishes between _push requests circuit breakers_ and _read requests circuit breakers_.